THE HOME OF WATCH CULTURE

 Buffy Acacia

 Considering the rising prices of Seikos over the last five years, it has been getting harder to talk about them as bargains.
 Instead, Seiko has maintained its value-for-money argument by improving movements, and most notably, the dials.
-The Presage line contains many of their higher-end watches, and the new Presage Classic Series introduces yet another archetype of class which can still be worn on a daily basis.
-Plus, the first batch of releases comes with a beautifully textured dial inspired by silk fabrics.
+The brand’s Grand Seiko label has long been renowned for its beautiful dials – but it seems in recent years, there’s been something of a trickle-down effect, with Seiko-branded watches increasingly receiving complex and alluring dial textures.
+The Presage line contains many of the Seiko label’s higher-end watches (with King Seiko and then Grand Seiko sitting above it) and the new Presage Classic Series introduces yet another archetype of class that can still be worn daily, with beautifully textured dials inspired by silk fabrics.

 The case